 New Frontier’s resampling technology represents the first truly effective portfolio monitoring and rebalancing procedure.
 Traditional monitoring and rebalancing practices are typically ad hoc and often lead to trading in statistical noise or not trading when information may be available.
 As a consequence, trades can be ineffective and costly.

 New Frontier's portfolio monitoring and trading decisions are based on Michaud-Esch rebalancing technology.
 The multi-patented technology provides the first rigorous statistical test for the decision to trade.
-It enhances investment value by recommending trading when likely to be effective.
+It enhances investment value by recommending trading only when likely to be effective.
 New Frontier applies this test separately for each strategy it manages.
 The methodology uses Monte Carlo simulation to evaluate the likelihood that the current portfolio and the optimal portfolio will perform in a similar manner in the investment period.
 The procedure finds the probability that trading is required to maintain a diversified risk-controlled optimal portfolio.
-This unique technology is designed to avoid trading in noise, but to recommend trading when the available information warrants it.
+This unique technology is designed to avoid trading in noise and to recommend trading when the available information warrants it.